RicardoMusch/simple-license-manager/README.md

  Simple License Manager application to manage file based or env variable based licenses

 # Aim
-Some software like Substance Painter gives out individual license files when buying multiple licences.
+Some software gives out individual license files when buying multiple licences.
-(Floating licenses/site licences are available but expensive if you only need a few)

 Such software usually requires a ENV variable to point to the license file. i.e.

-SUBSTANCE_PAINTER_LICENSE = "path/to/substance/license.key"
+SOME_SOFTWARE_LICENSE = "path/to/some_software/license.key"

 To aid in using multiple licenses in a studio environement slm was created.
 It's a simple command line tool to aid in file based license key management.